 There are many choices and I won’t discuss them here in detail.
 You can match them to the particular area you live in.
 One general comment is that I would urge you to consider 650b wheels and tires for this setup if you live in an area with tough terrain (or travel to such places regularly).
 After all, you will already have a 700c wheelset for your road riding, so having 650b as a second set gives you the most options.
 Maybe you regularly ride a 47mm tire “around the house”, but you now have the option to throw on 2.1″ mountain bike tires for the really crazy rides.

 Wheelset 1: road wheels

-Some brands lead the way here, while others lag.
-If you want to be ready for the future, don’t get a 17mm rim.
+Just make sure the rims have a large inner width to match wider tires.
 Especially if you go for carbon rims, get at least a 23mm rim, so you can use a 28mm tire but also a 40mm tire if you ever want to.